Geometry of chiral temporal structures I: Physical effects: 4. Temporal Geometry in Photoexcitation

 Evaluating it explicitly

 we get the expression equivalent to Eq.\,\eqref{eq:observables_bound}, up to rearrangement of terms:

-Eq.\,(\ref{eq:observables_bound}) together with Eq.\,(\ref{eq:MIS__bound}) show that PI-MOCD can also emerge due to curvature in bound states: molecules, in which the curvature is oriented along the spin of the laser light, are excited preferentially.
+Eq.\,(\ref{eq:observables_bound}) together with Eq.\,(\ref{eq:MIS__bound}) show that PI-MOCD can also emerge due to the Berry curvature in bound states: molecules, in which the Berry curvature is oriented along the spin of the laser light, are excited preferentially.

 Thus, photoionization following photoexcitation creates enantio-sensitive orientation of both neutrals and cations.
-The expectation value of $\cos\beta$, where $\beta$ is the angle between the unit vector along the curvature $\vec{e}_{\Omega}^{L}$ and the direction of photon spin, is given by the normalized (to the total photoionization yield averaged over the pump-probe delay) magnitude of $\left\langle\vec{e}_{\Omega}^{L}\right\rangle$.
+The expectation value of $\cos\beta$, where $\beta$ is the angle between the unit vector along the Berry curvature $\bm{v}_{\Omega}^{L}$ and the direction of photon spin, is given by the normalized (to the total photoionization yield averaged over the pump-probe delay) magnitude of $\left\langle\bm{v}_{\Omega}^{L}\right\rangle$.
+The orbital antisymmetric Berry curvature describes the orientation of cations in the dominant isotropic case.
+In the rare cases when the first, isotropic, term in Eq.\eqref{eq:circ-lin_exact} vanishes the last two terms originating from the alignment of molecular ensemble define the direction of enantio-sensitive orientation.